FAQ

 What if my child needs to use the restroom?

-We use a Luggable Loo outdoor toilet bucket with a privacy pop-up tent.
+We use a Luggable Loo outdoor toilet bucket with in our private shed.
 Children are provided with antibacterial hand wipes to clean their hands.

 Are parents involved in the treatment process?